-The Understanding Poverty Workshop is ideal for Vincentians who want to deepen their sense of solidarity with the poor.
+The Exploring Poverty Workshop is ideal for Vincentians who want to deepen their sense of solidarity with the poor.
 The workshop applies a case-study approach to reveal types of poverty, explore mental models across classes, and more deeply penetrate the “hidden rules” that underpin our world views.
 Participants will gain a better understanding of barriers that make it difficult for individuals to become more self-sufficient and how relationships are critical for enabling the learning that makes that transition possible.

-Register in advance by August 17: Click here to register via email or phone: Don Gloeckler at 513-345-1767.
+Register in advance by February 15: Click here to register via email or phone: Don Gloeckler at 513-345-1767.
 Please provide your name, phone number and conference.

 9:00 – 11:00AM